Shortly: Burgum to address COVID-19 in ND, other issues at 3:30 p.m.

 You can watch the briefing live at the KX News website.

-Thursday is normally an off day in the governor’s new three-day-a-week briefing schedule.

-However, Burgum was in Washington, D.C., at the White House on Wednesday, canceling his regular Wednesday update, so Thursday’s briefing makes up for the missed day.

-The North Dakota Department of Health Thursday morning has confirmed 67 new cases of COVID-19 in the state during testing May 13, bringing the statewide total to 1,712.
+The North Dakota Department of Health Friday morning confirmed 52 new cases of COVID-19 in the state during testing May 14, bringing the statewide total to 1,761.

-The state has passed two milestones in the COVID-19 outbreak: Total tests have passed the 50,000 mark and the number of recoveries has passed 1,000.
+Two deaths were reported — a man in his 90s from Cass County and a man in his 40s from Grand Forks County.

-The number of people reported recovered from COVID-19 on May 13 (38) is lower than the number of new COVID-19 cases reported that day (67).
+The number of people reported recovered from COVID-19 on May 14 (64) is higher than the number of new COVID-19 cases reported that day (52).

-38 people are currently hospitalized due to COVID-19 as of May 13, up 1 from May 12.
-A total of 129 hospitalizations have been reported since data tracking began.
+35 people are currently hospitalized due to COVID-19 as of May 14, down 3 from May 13.
+A total of 130 hospitalizations have been reported since data tracking began.

 39 of North Dakota’s 53 counties have confirmed cases of COVID-19, or nearly three-quarters of the counties in the state.